Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 Signs of elevated prolactin levels at different ages

-The main signs of increased prolactin in women are discharge from the nipples and delayed menstruation.
+The main signs of increased prolactin in women– this is discharge from the nipples and delayed menstruation.
 Symptoms elevated prolactin are closely related to its ability to block the action of female sex hormones - estrogen and progesterone.
-In men, on the contrary, prolactin enhances the action of estrogen, but blocks testosterone.
+In men, on the contrary, prolactin enhances the effect of estrogen, but blocks testosterone.

 Late periods or their absence is primary amenorrhea.

-Underdevelopment of the external genital organs and mammary glands.
+Underdevelopment of the external genitalia and mammary glands.

 Discharge of fluid from the nipples.